 The law permits reasonable time, place, and manner restrictions to allow for reasonable regulation of the use of campus facilities to support Institutional missions for teaching, education, research, and other forms of learning.
 This policy is intended to make it possible to support the Institute’s goals by implementing balanced procedures.

-Review the full GT Policy here.
+Review the full Georgia Tech Policy here.

 Review the University System of Georgia Policy here.

 Review the Georgia Tech Campus Use Procedures for unrestricted outdoor areas here.